Thomas Thynne, 1st Viscount Weymouth: Early life and education

+Career

+Thynne was invested as a Fellow of the Royal Society on 23 November 1664.
 He held the office of Envoy to Sweden between November 1666 and April 1669.

 He was returned as Member of Parliament (M.P.) for Oxford University between 1674 and 1679 and for Tamworth between 1679 and 1681.
 He succeeded to the title of 2nd Baronet Thynne, of Kempsford on 6 March 1679.
 He was High Steward of Tamworth from 1679 and also High Steward of the Royal Town of Sutton Coldfield from 1679 until his death.

+In 1682, he inherited the Longleat estates on the death of a cousin, Thomas Thynne.
 He was created 1st Viscount Weymouth, on 11 December 1682, with a special remainder; if he lacked male heirs among his own descendants, the title would be inherited by his two brothers, James and Henry Frederick.
 He was created 1st Baron Thynne of Warminster on 11 December 1682.
 On 13 December 1688, Weymouth carried an invitation to William III, Prince of Orange at Henley-on-Thames, along with Thomas Herbert, 8th Earl of Pembroke, after the flight of King James II in the Glorious Revolution.

 He held the office of First Lord of Trade and Foreign Plantations between 30 May 1702 and April 1707.
 In this role, Weymouth is reputed to have introduced the Lord Weymouth Pine (Pinus strobus), in 1705.
 He planted it extensively on the estate at Longleat.
 The Lord Weymouth Pine was useful for ship masts, in that it grew tall and slender.
 Weymouth's reputation in connection to the pine is doubtful, since the name really derived from the explorer George Weymouth, totally unrelated, who first discovered this pine growing in colonial Maine.
 All Thomas Thynne did was to arrange for its importation, and prefix a "Lord" in front of the Weymouth in the tree's official appellation.